yangyuqian/technical-articles/vim_startup.md

 ## Conventions

-<lead>: Space, a trigger to manipulate collaboration among VIM and plugins.
+lead: Space, a trigger to manipulate collaboration among VIM and plugins.

 ## Basic